Tommy Hilfiger, on how perfectionism rules his life

-He is dapper, speaks his mind and is a perfectionist.
-Tommy Hilfiger, the man who made the term ‘American Cool’ famous, tells Nikshubha Garg how he started off his business with just $150 dollars, turned it into a billion-dollar affair and why he loves to lead life luxe-size
+Tommy Hilfiger, the man who made the term 'American Cool' famous, tells Nikshubha Garg how he started off his business with just USD 150, turned it into a billion-dollar affair and why he loves to lead life luxe-size

 Tommy Hilfiger, Designer and Founder, Tommy Hilfiger Corporation